jvitkauskas/ebus-adapter/README.md

 # ebus-adapter

-This is an open source reimplementation of adapter boards for [eBUSd project](https://github.com/john30/ebusd).
+This is an open source reimplementation of adapter boards for [eBUS daemon project](https://github.com/john30/ebusd).
 Currently only base board v2.2 is provided.

 # Base Board v2.2